jackdwalker/mern-assignment-client/README.md

 * Allow employers to create a “employer” type of account, which has similar profile fields (bio, website, twitter, tech stack, hiring?)
 * Employer account-holders will have the additional functionality of      being able to engage in direct messaging with student account holders
 * Only users with an email address with the domain of coderacademy.edu.au can sign up for an account

+#### Post Project Review

+__What we did well__
+*Team Communication*
+The team communicated well with the client via daily stand up and any problems with development was raised early.

+*MVP Scoping project*
+Early wireframes ranged too far beyond the resource capabilities of the team.
+The team was able to trim down to a more achievable product that can still meet user needs.

+*Clear Design Vision*

+*Individual programming and pair programming*
+There was an equal combination of individual and pair programming work to build up the codebase.
+Everyone had an opportunity to learn something from the project experience.

+*Good/equitable work allocation*
+With reasonable MVP scoping, work was allocated more-or-less equally amongst team members which meant work progressed at-pace without burn-out.

+*Good time management*
+Daily class standups and reporting to the client kept all team members accountable.

+__Lessons Learnt__
+*Blocking out work on Trello cards*

+Work was identified in far too general terms on trello cards, making it often difficult to move individual cards through from backlog to completion in an efficient manner.
+This is because each card often involved more moving parts that touched on both the client-side and server-side.
+For example, a trello card to show profile would require work on React and ExpressJS.

+Learning from this experience, work allocation in future could be improved by:
+* Setting up trello cards for user stories separated by back-end or client-side
+* Set up additional notes inside individual trello cards identifying all the sub-features required to action it.

+The team could benefit from more time to learn the tech stack and be more comfortable with the basic fundamentals.

+__Extensible Features__
+Due to the timeframe for this project, the project focussed on hitting the baseline MVP functionalities.
+For this reason, a number of extensible features has been identified for future.

+* Error alerts for incorrect completion of the signup and edit fields.
+* Consider setting up a dedicated static assets cloud storage for uploading users’ avatar images instead of relying on an external service like Gravatar.
+Gravatar is a reliable global service however the current set up means that users need to first sign up for a gravatar account, upload an avatar image, before that image is available on LinkedOut.

+* Increased test coverage for front and back ends of the application
+* Adding an Admin panel

+__Identified Risks to this prototype__
+A number of risks were identified and communicated to the client early on in the project via the charter.

+Risks that may specifically affect this prototype application include:

+*Cloud services outage*
+The project relies on cloud services provided by Netlify, Heroku, MongoAtlas to host the application and underlying database.
+In the case of outage, the team has identified AWS, Azure as possible alternatives for redeployment.
+It is not likely that there would be serious outage.

+*Data leaks*
+The web application does store confidential information such as email, names, social media account URLs.
+Future expansion of this prototype should look into further securing user input for the forms and storage of data.

+MongoAtlas database that holds the user data already has a number of in-built security features, including end-to-end encryption.

 ### Tech Stack :computer: